Lent & Holy Week

 Led by Cathedral clergy.

 You’re invited to join our Lent adult inquirers’ class, where you can learn about the Episcopal Church and discern whether to be baptized, confirmed, or received by the Bishop at the Easter Vigil on April 19.
-The class is taught by Cathedral clergy and will take place Wednesday afternoons on the second floor of our office building (located at 525 Olive Street, San Diego, CA 92103).
+The class is taught by Cathedral clergy and will take place Wednesday afternoons on the second floor of our office building.

 Sign up for this class (Click Here).